Posted: Fri 7th Oct 2022

 As was the case during the pandemic, the current inflation level poses an existential threat and is bringing back into sharp focus the need for businesses to review their plans.

-To avoid this trap, it is necessary to first reflect on positive factors like, for example, the reasons why our customers are still loyal to us, and why they have been so far prepared to pay for our products and services.
+To avoid this trap, it's necessary to first reflect on positive factors like, for example, the reasons why our customers are still loyal to us, and why they've been so far prepared to pay for our products and services.

 In progressing companies, this is often related to the awareness of their culture and core values, and this must remain consistent regardless of any adversity.

 Does your purpose run through your organisation like a stick of rock and do your staff buy into it?
 The 'why’ is what your customers buy.
 So having a clear understanding of it can help you survive and bounce back well beyond the crisis giving your team motivation and a shared mission to rally around.

 In fact, adversity can create opportunities and does not last forever.